Project Euler Problem 34 Solution

 Solution

-If n is a natural number of d digits that is a factorion, then 10d−1n ≤ 9!d.
-This fails to hold for d ≥ 8 thus n has at most seven digits, and the first upper bound is 9,999,999.
-But the maximum sum of factorials of digits for a seven–digit number is 9!*7 = 2,540,160 establishing the second upper bound.
+If n is a natural number with d digits that is a factorion, then 10d−1n ≤ 9!d.
+For d ≥ 8 this inequality fails to hold, so n has at most seven digits.

 Simple solution